microsoftgraph/msgraph-beta-sdk-dotnet/README.md

 * Search for `Microsoft.Graph.Beta` in the NuGet Library, or
 * Type `Install-Package Microsoft.Graph.Beta` into the Package Manager Console.

-## Using this alongside the v1.0 library
+## Using the beta client along with the v1.0 library

-You'll have an extra step if you are going to use this package alongside the Microsoft.Graph v1.0 package.
+Both the v1.0 and beta Microsoft Graph endpoints share the same namespace.
+This results in both the v1.0 and beta generated libraries sharing the same namespace.
+You can use the beta library by itself with no changes to your environment.
+If you plan to use the beta endpoint in addition to the v1.0 endpoint, you'l have a couple integration steps you'll need to follow to enable a beta client to be used alongside the v1.0 client which is obtained with the `Microsoft.Graph` (v1.0) NuGet package.

-If your project uses a <Reference> to reference this library, you'll need to specify the dll alias like this:
+If your project (.csproj) uses a Reference element to reference the Microsoft.Graph.Beta library, you'll need to specify the DLL alias within the <Aliases> element.
+We suggest that you use the BetaLib alias, although any alias will do:

 ```
 <Reference Include="Microsoft.Graph.Beta, Version=0.1.0.0, Culture=neutral>